-Basic protection - is provided by the insulation of live parts in accordance with Section 416 of the IEE Regulations.
+Basic protection - is provided by the insulation of live parts in accordance with Section 416 of the IET Regulations.

-Fault protection - is provided by protective equipotential bonding and automatic disconnection of the supply (by a fuse or miniature circuit breaker, MCB) in accordance with IEE Regulations 411.3 to 6.
+Fault protection - is provided by protective bonding and automatic disconnection of the supply (by a fuse or miniature circuit-breaker, MCB) in accordance with IET Regulations 411.3 to 6.

-Protective equipotential bonding - this is equipotential bonding for the purpose of safety as shown in Fig. 4.2 of this book.
+Protective bonding - this is bonding for the purpose of safety, as shown in Fig. 3.6.